 In today’s digital world, Apps have become an essential part of all enterprise activities.
-App demands are driven by both external customers, who demands it to be interactive and internal customers(employees), who want tons of custom business apps to be built.
+App demands are driven by both external customers, who demand it to be interactive and internal customers(employees), who want tons of custom business apps to be built.
 Internal app demands are primarily generated by non-technical-business teams.
 The apps are usually non-mission-critical but business-critical apps.
 The people who demand these apps are business users who usually have limited -technical knowledge.
-A small portion of these app demands are getting satiated by out of the box SaaS services but they still have a big chunk of custom demands that has to be built..
+A small portion of these app demands are getting satiated by out-of-the-box SaaS services but they still have a big chunk of custom demands that have to be built..
 There is an inherent dependency created on the technical/IT teams to take care of these app needs.
-But in organizations, IT/technical teams have focus mostly on the core/mission critical apps.
-This creates a catch-22 situation for these business app developers, where they themselves cannot create app and the IT team is a bottleneck.
+But in organizations, IT/technical teams have focused mostly on the core/mission-critical apps.
+This creates a catch-22 situation for these business app developers, where they themselves cannot create an app and the IT team is a bottleneck.
 In essence app development is in the control of a select few technical developers and the IT team.
 In other words, there is no “Democratic way to include all stakeholders into the app development process”.

 Unleashing the new generation of “Citizen Developers”

 Back in 2011, Gartner predicted that at least 25% of all business applications will be built by citizen developers.
 The emergence of the non-technical business developers also called as citizen developers, is real now.
 Gartner defines a citizen developer as “A user who creates new business applications for consumption by others using development and run-time environments sanctioned by corporate IT.”.

 Low Code Platforms and Citizen Developers